ben-dh3/CV/README.md

 ## Hobbies

-🏃‍♂️ Running
+🏃‍♂️ I like competing in running events.
+Most recently completing the Wolf Run, a 10km trail run over obstacles and through rivers.
+Next one is the Bournemouth half marathon in October.
 <br></br>
-🖌️ Painting (oils, digital art (P5.js, GLSL, Three.js, Blender))
+🖌️ I love to express myself through my artwork.
+I paint with oils or watercolours - portraits, but also experimenting with effects created between oil and water.
+Fascinated by patterns found in nature, I have been experimenting with digital art - creating art with code written in P5.js, GLSL, Three.js, Blender.
 <br></br>
-📚 Reading (philosophy, psychology)
+📚 Passionate reader.
+I read sci-fi and fantasy.
+I explore my interests in philosophy and psychology mainly through audiobooks and writing.
 <br></br>
-🗺️ Travelling(Australia, Thailand, Vietnam, Laos, Cambodia, Bali, Philippines)
+🗺️ I have a strong drive for adventure.
+I have spent two years travelling and working in Australia, as well as spending time exploring Thailand, Vietnam, Laos, Cambodia, Bali, Philippines.